(The Conversation is an independent and nonprofit source of news, analysis and commentary from academic experts, distributed by The Associated Press.)

 Compliance is not security

 Unfortunately, many hospital administrators seem to believe that protecting data is as simple as meeting state and federal regulations.
 But those are minimum standards that don’t adequately address the threat.
-As one of our interviewees said,
+As one of our interviewees said,“Compliance is a low bar.
+I guarantee that little health care organizations and hospitals would do nothing (without regulation).
+They would have a piece of paper on a shelf called their security policy.
+It’s needed as a backstop to get companies at least thinking about it.
+But being compliant does not solve the greater risk management problem.”

 Our research shows that hospitals need to think beyond compliance.
 Also, with so few hospitals well defended against cyberattacks, all hospitals appear more attractive as potential targets.
 In our view, it’s not enough for hospitals to improve their own defenses – nor for regulators to raise standards.
 They should manage, and evaluate the security of, the devices on their networks and ensure medical staff understand how good cyber-hygiene can support good patient care.
 Further, policymakers, health care leaders and hospitals themselves should work together to make the industry as a whole less susceptible to attacks that threaten people’s privacy and their very lives.